PhantonZwei/Projects/README.md

 # Projects
-In this file are all open projects I am currently working on.
+In this directory are all open projects I am currently working on.